 in short: the pizza & homemade dips are a lot to shout about, their message is to love food and look after South East London’s community and they just seem like a very good bunch of people.
-They've just been given a permanent spot at Telegraph Hill, so go and support them as soon as you can.
+They've just been given a permanent spot at Peckham's Bar Story, to add to the original location on Telegraph Hill, so go and support them as soon as you can.

 With the first bite we were given reason to rank this as the best pizza in London.
 Their Neapolitan dough is wood fired; the dough is blistered and puffy, without being too doughy or crispy.
 They’ve created a Neapolitan hybrid: 10% of the flour used is wholegrain, giving the pizza a slight crisp which prevents the slice from flopping.
 For us it’s perfect as a margherita since there’s the right balance between the sweetness of the sauce and the creamy mozzarella, but they think carefully about their toppings too.